CosmoLike/cocoa/README.md

         Cocoa/.local/share

 This behavior is critical to enable users to work on multiple instances of Cocoa simultaneously.

-Finally, type

-        $(cocoapy38) source compile_external_modules

-to compile CAMB, CLASS, Planck and Polychord.
-If the user wants to compile only a subset of these packages, then refer to the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#appendix_compile_separatelly).

 :books: **expert** :books: The script *set_installation_options script* contains a few additional flags that may be useful if something goes wrong.
 They are shown below: